teler-sh/teler/.github/ISSUE_TEMPLATE/documentation.md

 name: Documentation
 about: Suggest better docs coverage for a particular tool or process.
 title: "[DOCS]"
-labels: 'Priority: Low, Status: On Hold, Type: Documentation'
+labels: 'Status: On Hold, Type: Documentation'
 ---

 <!--